-Initial site preparation should include stripping of any surficial vegetation and organic soils.
-Any organic topsoil and tree root masses should be removed during site stripping.
-Based on conditions encountered at the time of the subsurface exploration, removal of the moderate to dense native grass and weed growth is expected to be necessary at the site.
-The actual extent of site stripping should be determined in the field by the geotechnical engineer, based on the organic content and stability of the materials encountered.
+Initial site stripping should include removal of surficial vegetation.
+This should include weeds, grasses, trees and shrubs.
+The actual extent of site stripping should be evaluated in the field by the geotechnical engineer, based on the organic content and stability of the materials encountered.